yuvalPerets/Virtual_Printer_manager_system/README.md

 option 2 is to send a random request to print , the server will try to look for a printer with a job and print (the printer id is randomised from the printer list and will try 10 times before giving up ) option 3 is to stop the virtual printer from running . example of using the virtual printer with the server : ![image](https://user-images.githubusercontent.com/120096334/221823290-e46d1363-3482-42ad-a1da-963984f08888.png)

+## Tech/Framework used
+Rest API ,
+rabbitMQ,

+## Installation
+the proper way the install the project is :
+1 :